battesonb/battesonb.github.io/docs/_posts/2023-06-21-3d-projection-intro-model-and-view.markdown

 Next we can construct the rotation matrix, $$R$$, via a change of basis[^5].
-Also note that we invert the direction, as it represents the forward direction of the camera in right-handed coordinates.
-We want to hand the projection matrix a transformation in a left-handed coordinate system.
+Also note that we invert the direction, as it represents the forward direction of the camera in terms of what it can see (down the negative z-axis), but we want to work in the right-handed coordinate system until we get to the projection matrices.

 $$
 R = \begin{bmatrix}